kostaskougios/scala-sideeffects-examples/README.md

 anything else.
 In the println example we are limited by the fact that println is a hardcoded method we have no control over.
 To gain control we will put it in a trait and make it injectable so that we can inject the println we want in prod code (which will just print to the console) or the println we want in the tests (which will allow us to assert).
-Assuming we have a lib that already tested that the injectable println works as expected, then we won't have to bother with streams, console etc when testing.
-Lets see it in action:
+Assuming we have a lib that is already tested and that the injectable println works as expected, then we won't have to bother with streams, console etc when testing.
+Let's see it in action:

 ```scala
 trait PrintLnLib: